wchy1993/Single-Shot-Multibox-Detection-with-CUDA/README.md

-# Single shot multibox Detection with CUDA
+# Single Shot Multibox Detection with CUDA

 This project implements a Single Shot MultiBox Detector (SSD) for object detection.
 It utilizes CUDA for GPU-accelerated computation, ensuring efficient and speedy performance.